MichealRollins-Green/Driver-ASE/README.md

 sudo yum install curl

 #### You will need to install the software below as well.
-##### Create a directory in your home called Driver-ASE-bin and install the software below to it.

-cd ~

-mkdir Driver-ASE-bin

 #### NOTE: The URLs provided below may change or the page they direct to may no longer be available, so if that happens the software will need to be aquired elsewhere.
 Also, the commands below are optional other than the software that requires configure and make to be run.